srkndmr/CyberSecurityProjectsAndTasks/4-Phishing/1-Phishing Analysis/1- Email-1/Report-1.md

 Email Analysis Report
-1. What is the email's timestamp?
 * The email's timestamp is Mon, 20 Mar 2023 15:57:04 +0000.
-2. Who is the email from?
 * The email is from "service@paypal.be."
-3. What is his email address?
 * The sender's email address is service@paypal.be.
-4. What email address will receive a reply to this email?
 * The reply-to address is service@paypal.be.
-5. What brand was this email tailored to impersonate?
-* The email was tailored to impersonate "PayPal."
-6. What is the originating IP?
-Defang the IP address.
 * The originating IP is  66[.]211[.]170[.]87
-7. What do you think will be a domain of interest?
-Defang the domain.
-* The domain of interest is: paypal[.]be
+* The domain is: paypal[.]be
-8. What is the shortened URL?
-Defang the URL.
-* The shortened URL is: https://www[.]paypal[.]com/cgp/app-redirect?intent=xo_email_txn_details&src=RT000016_cta&ref_id=2T886045U28581329
+* There is no shortened URL.
+URL is: https://www[.]paypal[.]com/cgp/app-redirect?intent=xo_email_txn_details&src=RT000016_cta&ref_id=2T886045U28581329
-9. Do you think this is a phishing email?
 * Based on the provided SPF, DKIM, and DMARC analyses, this email appears legitimate.
-However, the presence of a shortened URL and impersonation of "PayPal" warrants additional caution.
-Verifying the URL before clicking is strongly recommended.
+The domain and IP address have been thoroughly checked multiple times using various OSINT tools, including VirusTotal, AbuseIPDB, ANY.RUN, and Hybrid Analysis.
+All results indicate they are clean, and the email is deemed benign.
+Screenshots of the results from these OSINT tools have been taken and included for reference.

 Technical Analysis
 SPF (Sender Policy Framework):